 Many thanks to Celebrity Cruises for hosting my 24 hours in Iceland.

 • Tips for Visiting Reykjavik – Iceland’s Capital of Cool – Is Reykjavik the coolest city on earth?

 • Touring Iceland’s Golden Circle – Three forces of nature in the Golden Triangle Iceland

 • Into The Blue Lagoon – Tips for your visit to the Blue Lagoon

 • What to Wear in Iceland – Packing tips for summer or winter trips to Iceland

-• Eating Iceland – What food will be served up on your visit to Iceland
+• Eating Iceland – What food will you be eating on your visit to Iceland

 • Thunder Bread – A Geothermal Bake Off in Iceland – Digging for Thunder Bread in Iceland